Tyrrrz/CliFx/Readme.md

   --version         Shows version information.
 ```

-Overall, parameters and options are both used to consume input from the command line, but they differ in a few important ways:
+Overall, parameters and options are both used to consume input from the command-line, but they differ in a few important ways:

 |                    | Parameter                                                                      | Option                                                                                               |
 | ------------------ | ------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------- |